Mirrors (Justin Timberlake song): Music video

 At the beginning, the elderly woman looks back on her teen years in the 1950s when she meets her husband in a bar and goes on a date to a funhouse.
 Then, in the 1960s, she cries with black mascara all over her face as she is pregnant and they are unmarried.
-Meanwhile, the elderly woman, who sees the events of her teen years and interspersed with scenes of her and her husband dancing for the last time before they move out, walks into a mysterious room where an old man is seen staring at the real life woman in her white wedding dress next to two mannequin people while rain pours down on the glass.
-This is probably symbolizing that he always viewed his wife as beautiful as the day they married.
-She moves through the video while the old man and the elderly woman move walk through separate ways through the video and through the mirrors symbolizing his death and her moving on.
+Meanwhile, the elderly woman, who sees the events of her teen years interspersed with scenes of her and her husband dancing for the last time before they move out, walks into a mysterious room where an old man is seen staring at the real-life woman in her white wedding dress next to two mannequins while rain pours down on the glass, likely symbolizing that he always viewed his wife as beautiful as the day they married.
+She moves through the video while the old man and the elderly woman walk separate ways through the video and through the mirrors, symbolizing his death and her moving on.

-During the final chorus, one of the books the teenaged couple left on the floor of the funhouse falls back into the elderly woman's hand as she closes the book.
-The old woman is then seen with a ring which is revealed in flashbacks to be her wedding ring, after she married her husband after pregnancy.
-Her husband looks on and they move through separate areas before the end of the video where the old man and woman walk through three versions of mirrors.
+During the final chorus, one of the books the teenage couple left on the floor of the funhouse falls back into the elderly woman's hand, and she closes the book.
+The old woman is then seen with a ring, which is revealed in flashbacks to be her wedding ring, after she married her husband after the pregnancy.
+Her husband looks on, and they move through separate areas before the end of the video, where the old man and woman walk through three versions of mirrors.
 The elderly woman drops the ring, showing she is ready to move on after her husband's death.
 This transitions into Timberlake catching it, symbolizing that he is carrying on their legacy.
 He then sings "you are the love of my life" while dancing through and around the funhouse mirrors.
-Eventually he is joined by two female dancers in blue wigs.
+Eventually, he is joined by two female dancers in blue wigs.
 Justin and one of the other dancers eventually mirror each other's movements through glass at the end of the video.